MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ```

 ## DESCRIPTION
+Use the Update-VivaModuleFeaturePolicy cmdlet to update an access policy for a feature in a Viva module.

 This cmdlet updates the attributes of the policy that you specify.
 These attributes include:

 - The policy name (Name parameter).